Shibarashii/binomial-distribution-calculator/README.md

-# Amazing Binomial Distribution Calculator
+# A Binomial Distribution Calculator made on the Django Framework

-- Very nice
+- Purpose: Final Project for CMSC 308 - Programming Languages
-- Very amazing
+- Inspired by the online binomial distribution made by Stat Trek
-- Very good
+- Programmed on Visual Studio Code